 Freight and Transportation:

-Key trends shaping the 2024 freight and transportation landscape include:
+Key trends that defined the freight and transportation landscape in 2024 include:

 Class 8 Trucks: